-Nuclear power is developed by the process of nuclear fission.
+Nuclear power is generated by the process of nuclear fission.
 It involves splitting the atom into multiple parts.
 A radioactive element is placed in a closed chamber and is bombarded with a neutron.
 The atom of the element absorbs the neutron and breaks down into multiple pieces.
-This breakdown of atoms releases radiations which are used to heat the water by undergoing a chain reaction.
-Due to excessive heating, the water gets converted to steam.
+This breakdown of atoms releases radiations, which are used to heat the water by undergoing a chain reaction.
+Due to excessive heating, the water is converted into steam.
 This steam is further used to rotate the turbines.
 This mechanical energy possessed by the rotating turbines is further fed to a generator that produces electricity with the help of electromagnetic induction.
-The process of nuclear fission is quite complicated and is responsible for a huge amount of heat release in form of steam.
+The process of nuclear fission is quite complicated and is responsible for a large amount of heat released in the form of steam.
 Radioactive elements such as uranium, thorium, etc. work as the ignition to drive nuclear power plants.
-Mostly, nuclear energy is considered to be destructive.
-However, it is one of the most environment-friendly sources of energy generation.
-Nuclear energy came to the limelight for the first time in the year 1945, when the US dropped its first atomic bomb over the city of Hiroshima, Japan.
+Although nuclear power plants put a potential threat to human lives and properties, it is considered one of the most environment-friendly sources of energy generation.
+Nuclear energy came into the limelight for the first time in the year 1945, when the US dropped its first atomic bomb over the city of Hiroshima, Japan.
 After this, the scientists tried to develop and search for new techniques and methods to convert this energy into useful power.
-In power generation, the uranium element used can be 5-10 % pure, while for weaponization it has to be about 90% pure.
-The process of power generation for conventional use looked simple on the paper and through the calculations.
-However, the implementation was complex and not supported by most investors.
-They feared that the technology might not provide good returns to them.
-Nuclear energy promised a future that shall be independent of the conventional sources of energy.
+In power generation, the uranium element used can be 5-10 % pure, while for weaponization, it has to be about 90% pure.
+Before we harnessed the benefits of nuclear energy in daily life, the process of power generation for conventional use looked simple on paper and through calculations; however, the implementation was complex and not supported by most investors.
+The investors feared that the technology might not provide good returns to them.
+Nuclear energy promised a future that shall be independent of conventional sources of energy.
 Nuclear energy is the cleanest and cheapest method of generating electricity.
-Another process called nuclear fusion can also be used to generate nuclear power.
-But, it is not usually employed because it is extremely exothermic and requires keen observation.
+Another process called nuclear fusion can also be used to generate nuclear power; however, it is not usually employed because it is extremely exothermic and requires keen observation.
 Nuclear fusion is the process by virtue of which two or more atoms are combined to form a large body.
 The process is toxic and requires huge investment.
 These characteristics make it unfit for nuclear power generation.
 Most nuclear reactors that exist in the present world were built between 1970 and 1985 because during this time-period a war in the middle east led to a severe hike in oil prices.
 At this time people began to think of an efficient and cheap source of energy generation.
 Nuclear power served to be an adequate replacement for oil and other traditional fuels.
-In the current scenario, 10% of energy is contributed by nuclear energy.
-Currently, there are about 440 reactors in 30 countries.
+As of 2021, the various stats show that 10% of energy is contributed by nuclear energy, and there were about 440 nuclear reactors in 30 countries.

 Traditional energy generation techniques make use of fossil fuels such as coal, wood, petroleum, etc. These fossil fuels release toxic gases in the air upon combustion and are also responsible for leaving waste residue after burning.
 This causes a number of breathing problems and other health hazards.
 On the other hand, the waste produced by nuclear energy plants is dumped deep inside the earth’s surface.
 If toxic waste dumping is compared with toxic waste being openly released in the air, the former seems much more logical, while the latter is a silent killer.